Supporting Online Discussions: Integrating AI Into the adhocracy+ Participation Platform To Enhance Deliberation: Features

+In the following, we will discuss the features of the two implemented modules from both a technical and a user perspective.

-\section{Enhancing Reciprocity with the Comment Recommendation Module}
+\subsection{Enhancing Reciprocity with the Comment Recommendation Module}

-One of the biggest issues in online participation processes or even online discussions in general is the low level of participation and engagement of the users.
-This can be attributed to various reasons, such as lack of motivation or awareness about the process \citep{davies2021evaluating,shortall2022reason}, while some of these reasons are more rooted in the technical aspect of the discussion itself.
-One important issue is \emph{information overload} \citep{arana2021citizen} due to the large number of comments that are posted in the discussion.
-This makes it difficult for participants to keep track of the discussion \citep[due to redundancy of posts, see ][]{lago2019citizen} and to engage with other participants, leading to a lack of reciprocity in the discussion.
-Another consequence of unorganized content resulting from the large number of comments is dysfunctional argumentation \citep{klein2011harvest}.
-One consequence of dysfunctional argumentation is the emergence of small groups of participants who share the same opinion who avoid interacting with groups holding differing views \citep{klein2015critical}.
+As previously mentioned, large-scale online discussions often involve a high volume of postings, including redundant, toxic, or uncivil content.
+Simultaneously, these discussions frequently lack structure, leading participants to experience information overload~\citep{arana2021citizen}.
+Under this condition, participants struggle to follow the discussion and engage with others, which results in a lack of reciprocity within the conversation~\citep{lago2019citizen}.
+Another consequence of information overload is dysfunctional argumentation~\citep{klein2011harvest}.
+This, in turn, fosters the formation of small groups of participants who share similar opinions and avoid interacting with those holding opposing views~\citep{klein2015critical}.

-To increase reciprocity between participants and improve the quality of discussions, we build a comment recommendation module based on the adhocracy+ debate module.
-The comment recommendation module suggests a comment to participants that presents an opposing viewpoint to their own stance.
-For example, if the current user is \emph{against} the debate question a comment from another participant with an \emph{in favor} stance will be proposed.
+To mitigate information overload, enhance reciprocity among participants, and improve the overall quality of discussions, we developed a \emph{Comment Recommendation Module} integrated into the adhocracy+ debate module.
+This module suggests comments to the participants that reflect a point of view opposite to their own.
+For instance, if a participant holds an \emph{against} stance on the debate question, the module will recommend a comment from another participant with an \emph{in favor} stance.

-\paragraph{Stance detection.} To detect the stance of a comment, we use a fine-tuned BERT model \cite{devlin-etal-2019-bert} that has been trained on the X-Stance stance detection dataset \citep{vamvas2020xstance}.
-Our model is a binary classifier which outputs either \emph{in favor} or \emph{against} given a debate question and a specific comment.
+\paragraph{Stance Detection.} To detect the stance of a comment, we use an uncased German BERT Base model~\citep{chan-etal-2020-germans}\footnote{\url{https://huggingface.co/dbmdz/bert-base-german-uncased}} fine-tuned on the X-Stance dataset~\citep{vamvas2020xstance}.
+This dataset includes 48.6k German comments on 150 political questions, answered by political office candidates in Switzerland.
+Since the adhocracy+ platform is specifically designed for discussion and decision making on politically relevant issues, the dataset fits our purpose very well.
+The fine-tuned model operates as a binary classifier, outputting either \emph{in favor} or \emph{against} based on a given debate question and a specific comment.